What is sports premium?

 Developing the range of activities on offer:

 At Great Sampford we now offer a growing range of clubs that give every child (from Years 1-6) an opportunity to participate.
-We offer both lunchtime and after school clubs that encompass traditional sports such as football and rugby as well as clubs that the School Council have voted for such as archery.
+We offer both lunchtime and after school clubs that encompass traditional sports such as football and rugby as well as activities that the School Council have voted for such as hand ball.
 The uptake on club participation has increased significantly and for the first time we can offer a sports club to all children from Year 1 to Year 6.

 Competitive opportunities are always hard to offer in the small rural community.
 In order to try and combat this we use some of our funding to subscribe to the Uttlesford Schools’ Sports’ Partnership (USSP).
 This gives us access to inter-school competitions run by the school games organiser as well as a range of different sports festivals.
 This set-up offers children of all different abilities the opportunity to ‘compete’ against children from a range of different schools and has allowed us to become more inclusive.
 We can offer a competitive experience for both the most and least able children at our school and from the children in Year1 right through to those in Year 6.

-Our children have participated in football, rounders, cross country, rugby and cricket 3 tees competitions as well as dance and multi-skills festivals.
+Our children have participated in athletics, rounders, cross country, rugby and cricket 3 tees competitions as well as dance and multi-skills festivals.